-If you’re involved with social media, you come to the understanding that everything changes really fast.
+If you’re involved with social media, you come to the understanding that everything changes really fast when you have the services from 1kviews in hand with you.
 This means you should be fully aware of what’s happening in the world – ALL THE TIME.
 This means you should be able to= comment on your posts – ALL THE TIME.
 This means you should be able to delete posts swiftly – ALL THE TIME.

 This means you should be able to create content on the spot – ALL THE TIME.